comejv/ARM-SIM/README.md

 ## Showcases

+A few examples have been created and tailored to showcase the capabilities of our program.
+They've been written in C and will be compiled by a regular compiler.
-Programs using the simulator to work, for it to work you have to run `./arm_simulator` Then to run the program you want, you use the following commands :
+To run the examples you first have to start the simulator with `./arm_simulator`.
+Then to run the showcase you want, you may use the following commands :
 ```gdb
 arm-none-eabi-gdb
 file Showcase/<program_name>